miquido/futura/README.md

 ## What it is exactly?

-Futura contans a set of tools that helps you manage asynchronous and concurrent code.
+Futura consists of a set of tools that helps you manage asynchronous and concurrent code.

 ### Lock